sudheermuthyala/mDB/README.md

     D ---> DELETE
 ```
 ## What is Remote/Local server
-- MongoDB server can mange
+- MongoDB server can be either